HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 #### Dublin Core

-`Catalogue` descriptive metadata can be serializied into an xml file which follows the [Dublin Core guidelines]( http://dublincore.org/documents/dc-xml-guidelines/).
+`Catalogue` descriptive metadata can be serialized into an xml file which follows the [Dublin Core guidelines]( http://dublincore.org/documents/dc-xml-guidelines/).
 RDMP can load dataset descriptions from `<metadata>` `XElements` which follow this xmlns.

 An example can be seen below: